McNaughton, Samuel J. Department of Biology, Syracuse University, Syracuse, New York.

 Show previous versions

 - Systems ecology

 - Applied ecology

-The subdiscipline of biology that concentrates on the relationships between organisms and their environments; it is also called environmental biology.
-Ecology is concerned with patterns of distribution (where organisms occur) and with patterns of abundance (how many organisms occur) in space and time.
-It seeks to explain the factors that determine the range of environments that organisms occupy and that determine how abundant organisms are within those ranges.
+The subdiscipline of biology that concentrates on the relationships between organisms and their environments.
+Ecology, also called environmental biology, is concerned with patterns of distribution (where organisms occur) and with patterns of abundance (how many organisms occur) in space and time.
+It seeks to explain the factors that determine the range of environments that organisms occupy and that determine the abundance of organisms within those ranges.
 It also emphasizes functional interactions between co-occurring organisms.
-In addition to its character as a unique component of the biological sciences, ecology is both a synthetic and an integrative science because it often draws upon information and concepts in other sciences, ranging from physiology to meteorology, to explain the complex organization of nature (Fig. 1).
+In addition to its character as a unique component of the biological sciences, ecology is both a synthetic science and an integrative science because it often draws upon information and concepts in other sciences, ranging from physiology to meteorology, to explain the complex organization of nature (Fig. 1).
+See also: Biology; Environment

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 9000 highly qualified scientists and 43 Nobel Prize winners.